-Learn how to make a cappuccino or latte without an espresso maker!
-All you need are coffee grounds and a French Press.
-(Plus, make a vanilla cappuccino!)
+Learn how to make a French press cappuccino or latte, without any espresso maker!
+All you need is a French press, a milk frother, coffee grounds, and milk.

-If you find yourself craving a cappuccino, but you don't own an espresso machine yet (or you are still half asleep and you can’t remember which buttons to push on your machine)– this Vanilla French Press Cappuccino is for you!
+If you find yourself craving a cappuccino, but you don't own an espresso machine yet, this is for you!

 Can you Make Espresso in a French Press?